kblok/ttsync/README.md

 ```

 ### Connector Configuration ###
-The way that ticket and a card are linked is not hardcoded in the code.
+The way that a ticket and a card are linked is not hardcoded in the code.
 The linking method can be modified or extended.

 A ttconnector is a module which implements these methods: